 For example, consider one of the earliest branding exercises ever undertaken by human beings: the great pyramids in Egypt.
 The pyramids were wrought in stone and took a team of artisans and thousands of slaves many, many years to complete.
 Was it a success?
-Absolutely – over 3,000 years later we still remember the name, Tutankhamun, after all.
+Absolutely – over 3,000 years later we still remember the names of pharaohs like Ramses and Tutankhamun after all.
 But then came the printing press, which annihilated the need for stone, chisels, and flagellation.

 Did marketing die at that moment?
 No. It just took on new forms.